Shadows, Quasinormal Modes, and Optical Appearances of Black Holes in Horndeski Theory: Conclusions

-Finally, we examine the optical appearances of the BH surrounded by a thin accretion disk.
-Based on the total number of orbits, we classify the light rays into three categories: direct emission, lensing ring, and photon ring.
-Each intersection of the photon with the accretion disk increases its brightness.
-Under different values of the parameter $\gamma$, we calculate the range of the impact parameter corresponding to the direct emission, lensing ring, and photon ring, respectively.
-We find that larger values of the parameter $\gamma$ shift the peak of the total number of orbits further along the positive horizontal axis.
-This indicates that the sizes of the direct emission, lensing ring, and photon ring increase with an increasing $\gamma$.
-By analyzing the first three transfer functions under the different parameter $\gamma$, we find that the first transfer function corresponds to a direct emission with a demagnification factor close to 1, indicating the redshift effect of the accretion disk and contributing the majority of the total flux.
+Finally, we study the optical appearances of the BH surrounded by a geometrically thin accretion disk.
+Based on the total number of photon orbits around the BH, we classify the light rays into three categories: direct emission, lensing ring, and photon ring.
+Then, the impact parameter can also be be divided into three categories according to the classification of the light rays.
+We find that increasing values of the parameter $\gamma$ will cause the peak of the total number of photon orbits to shift towards the positive horizontal axis.
+Therefore, the sizes of the direct emission, lensing ring, and photon ring increase with the parameter $\gamma$.
+By analyzing the first three transfer functions, we find that the first transfer function corresponds to the direct emission with a demagnification factor close to 1, and so it contributes the majority of the total flux.
 The second transfer function corresponds to the lensing ring, with a larger demagnification factor, producing a reduced image of the back side of the disk and contributing a smaller portion of the total flux.
-The third transfer function corresponds to the photon ring, with an extremely large demagnification factor, producing a highly reduced image of the front side of the disk and contributing minimally to the total flux.
-Using the above analysis, we study the optical appearances of the BH under three emission models, with emissions starting at the innermost stable circular orbit, event horizon radius, and photon sphere radius, respectively.
+The third transfer function corresponds to the photon ring with an extremely large demagnification factor, producing a highly reduced image of the front side of the disk and contributing minimally to the total flux.
+With the aforementioned analysis, we study the optical appearances of the BH under three emission models, i.e., the emission originating from the innermost stable circular orbit, event horizon radius, and photon sphere radius, respectively.
 In the first emission model, we find that the direct emission, lensing ring, and photon ring are distinct.
-In the second and third emission models, we find no photon ring, and the lensing ring overlaps with the direct emission.
-This indicates that the optical appearances of the BH depends on the choice of the emission model.
-We apply a Gaussian filter with a width of $20 \mu$as to the BH's optical appearance and compare it with the image provided by the EHT.
-We find that the filter removes the features of the lensing ring and photon ring, leaving only a blurred direct emission whose size remains unchanged.
+In the second and third emission models, we observe the absence of a distinct photon ring, and the lensing ring overlaps with the direct emission.
+Thus, the optical appearances of the BH is heavily dependent on the choice of the emission model.
+Applying a Gaussian filter with a width of $20 \mu$as to smooth the optical appearances of the BH and comparing them with the images provided by the EHT, we find that the filter will remove the features of the lensing ring and photon ring, leaving only a blurred direct emission without any alteration in its size.
 This suggests that, given the current resolution of the EHT, it is challenging to obtain detailed information about the lensing ring and photon ring, and the actual image of the BH is largely influenced by the structure of the accretion disk.
-In future research, we aim to extend the analysis to rotating BHs to impose stricter constraints on the parameter $\gamma$.
+In future research, we aim to extend the analysis to rotating BHs, in order to impose more stringent constraints on Horndeski theory.

 {\bf Acknowledgments}

 This work was supported by the National Key Research and Development Program of China (Grant No. 2021YFC2203004), the Natural Science Foundation of Chongqing (Grant No. CSTB2023NSCQ-MSX0103), and the National Natural Science Foundation of China (Grant No. 12347101).